DougAnderson444/seed-keeper/crates/seed-keeper-wit-ui/README.md

 # Use

-To be useful, you compose the User Interface with the seed-keeper-wit component using `wasm-tools`
+To be useful, you compose the User Interface with the seed-keeper-wallet component using `wasm-tools`